Tellusant/docs/papers/index.md

 ---

 # Scientific Papers et Plus
 This page covers academic and management-oriented papers by Tellusant members, as well as our chairman's doctoral dissertation (which is important for its statistical analysis methods as well as findings on strategy).
+Only papers important to Tellusant are included (find other papers [here](https://scanback.github.io/docs/papers/)).

 ---
 #### [Staffan Canback & Frank D'Agnese: Where in the World Is the Market?](Canback-D'Agnese-Where-in-the-World-Is-the-Market.pdf)